-Most likely, the original New York birth certificate you have will qualify for the legalization by an apostille or foreign embassy if it was issued by (a) New York City Department of Health and Mental Hygiene (short form or long form, recent or old, with a letter of exemplification or without an exemplification letter), (b) the New York Department of Health in Albany, or (c) a local registrar.
+If you were born in one of the five boroughs of New York City (Manhattan, Brooklyn, Bronx, Queens, or Staten Island), most likely, the original birth certificate you have will qualify for the legalization by an apostille or foreign embassy if it was issued by the New York City Department of Health and Mental Hygiene (short form or long form, recent or old, with a letter of exemplification or without an exemplification letter).
 To make sure your document is eligible, please email a copy for a free evaluation.
+Then, mail the original document for legalization / apostille.

 Notarized copies of birth certificates are not acceptable!
 In fact, New York notaries by law cannot notarize copies of vital records.